-Overall, actual expenditures of \$33,250,165 reflect 97.79% of the original budget estimate of \$4,000,049.
+Overall, actual expenditures of \$39,636,963 reflect a 9% increase to the original budget.
+This increase is primarily expenditures of the ESCO project.
 Towards the end of the fiscal year the district historically does not maximize each expenditure line item unless it is deemed necessary.
 It is noted that staff was furloughed for the onset of the 2020-2021 school year which resulted in a decrease in salary/benefits for operations and maintenance of buildings.
 These furloughs decreased the budgeted expenditures by 2.8% of the 2021-2022 budgeted expenditures.

-Total actual revenue totaled \$33,882,788 equating to an excess of \$632,561 which increases the general fund balance.
-Local, State, and Federal revenue increased from prior year approximately \$3,335,398.
+Total actual revenue totaled \$40,057,821 equating to an excess of \$29,281 which increases the general fund balance.
+Local, State, and Federal revenue increased from prior year.
 The majority of this increase was in the form of federal grant revenue for expenditures relating to COVID-19 pandemic.
-The federal revenue increased by 83.8% from prior school year.
+The federal revenue increased by 46.3% from prior school year.